yakky/django-cms/cms/tests/README.rst

 where ``-i`` is tunnel-identifier - it can be changed to any value, but then don't forget to change it while launching tests in step 5 (SAUCE_TUNNEL=1111)

-4. When you see "Connection established", you are ready - open the new terminal tab and go to the root folder (``cd ../``)
+4. When you see "Connection established", you are ready - open the new terminal tab and go to the root folder

+    cd ..

 5. Launch the acceptance tests:

     SAUCE_USERNAME='django-cms' SAUCE_ACCESS_KEY='06764b40-367e-4182-aefb-6e47baef4ec2' SAUCE_TUNNEL=1111 LOCAL_BUILD=887788 python develop.py test cms.ToolbarBasicTests

+6. To launch all tests (unit + acceptance) run:

+    SAUCE_USERNAME='django-cms' SAUCE_ACCESS_KEY='06764b40-367e-4182-aefb-6e47baef4ec2' SAUCE_TUNNEL=1111 LOCAL_BUILD=887788 python develop.py test